daharper/TicTacToe/README.md

 # TicTacToe

-A simple TicTacToe game developed in Delphi 13.1 using FMX and KAI.
+A two-half day time boxed TicTacToe game developed in Delphi 13.1 using FMX and KAI.

 Tested on a Oukitel C32 Android phone and Windows.

-Other platofrm targets will need the MaterialBlackPearl style added for each new platform.

 There are four opponents of increasing difficulty, and a configurable timer.